 The Department of Homeland Security (DHS), U.S. Citizenship and Immigration Services (USCIS) will be submitting the following information collection request to the Office of Management and Budget (OMB) for review and clearance in accordance with the Paperwork Reduction Act of 1995.
-The information collection notice was previously published in the Federal Register on October 24, 2016, at 81 FR 73128, allowing for a 60-day public comment period.
-USCIS did not receive any comment in connection with the 60-day notice.
+The information collection notice was previously published in the Federal Register on September 20, 2013, at 78 FR 57869, allowing for a 60-day public comment period.
+USCIS received comments from one commenter in connection with the 60-day notice.

 (1) Evaluate whether the proposed collection of information is necessary for the proper performance of the functions of the agency, including whether the information will have practical utility;

 (2) Evaluate the accuracy of the agency's estimate of the burden of the proposed collection of information, including the validity of the methodology and assumptions used;

 (3) Enhance the quality, utility, and clarity of the information to be collected; and